|

 The latest figures from Ofcom show that almost 3 million British homes received the digital terrestrial service in the final quarter of last year, with more than 860,000 set-top-boxes being sold during the same period.

-According to the new communications regulator’s first Digital Television Update, almost 12.5 million British households had access to digital television by the end of last year, representing an impressive 50.2% of the country.
+According to the new communications regulator’s first ever Digital Television Update, almost 12.5 million British households had access to digital television by the end of last year, representing an impressive 50.2% of the country.

 This overall figure includes Freeview’s 3 million digital terrestrial customers, BSkyB’s 7.2 million paying satellite subscribers, just over 2 million digital cable viewers and 211,000 homes that receive free-to-air digital satellite television.